The Russell Cawthorn Centre

 “The Great War and its Global Consequences”

-The collection spent the years 2010 to 2021 at St. Andrews University Library as a dedicated research collection but the Scottish Charity, No. SC040789, called “The 1926 Foundation” which owns the books withdrew them in 2021 as the University was no longer able to hold them on the original terms.
-In late 2024, the Collection relocated and is now housed at Kelso Library in the Scottish Borders, where it was formally opened by Professor Sir Hew Strachan of the University of St Andrews.
+The Collection spent the years 2010 to 2021 at St. Andrews University Library as a dedicated research collection under the auspices of the Scottish Charity No. SC040789, originally called "The 1926 Foundation" but which has very recently changed its name to "The Russell Cawthorn Collection".
+In late 2024, the Collection relocated and is now housed at Kelso Library in the Scottish Borders, where it was formally opened by His Grace The Duke of Roxburghe (who has graciously agreed to become the Patron of our project) and supported by Professor Sir Hew Strachan, for many years the Chichele Professor of the History of War at the University of Oxford, and latterly the Wardlaw Professor of International Relations at the University of St. Andrews, who has been a great supporter of the whole project for many years.

 The Collection is organised primarily by historical categories.
 Within each major area, material is subdivided chronologically and thematically, enabling structured research across campaigns, theatres, and specialist subjects.